cBioPortal/cbioportal/CONTRIBUTING.md

  * Create an issue in our issues tracker, assuming one does not already exist.
  * Fork the cbioportal project on GitHub.
 For general instructions on forking a GitHub project, see [Forking a Repo](https://help.github.com/articles/fork-a-repo/) and [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).

+## Branches within cBioPortal

+The cBioPortal currently maintains three branches:

+ * master:  this is the most stable branch, reflecting that currently running in production on cbioportal.org.
+ * rc:  release candidate branch, reflecting the next release candidate we are readying for deployment.
+Once deployed to production, the rc branch is merged into master.
+ * hotfix:  hot fix branch, used only for mission critical bug fixes that must be pushed out immediately.
+Once deployed to production, the hotfix branch is merged into master.

 ## Making Changes

 * Create a topic branch from where you want to base your work.